sdil/personal-blog/content/about/index.md

 ## Skills

-I have been working with in **Content Delivery Network (CDN)** and Video Streaming industry for 3+ years and have been coding professionally in **Python** during that period.
+I have been working in **Content Delivery Network (CDN)** and Video Streaming industry for 3+ years and have been coding professionally in **Python** during that period.
 I have a deep understanding of how CDN works in addition to web development and DevOps knowledge.
 Along the way, I have been working many technologies.

 ### Web Development